noahfalk/1brc/README.md

 I've been having a blast poking around at [1BRC](https://github.com/gunnarmorling/1brc), thanks [Gunnar Morling](https://www.morling.dev/blog/one-billion-row-challenge/)!
 I couldn't help but go down the rabbit hole :)

 I appreciate all the other participants who shared their solutions.
 Many of the optimizations here were inspired by what others discovered and then I pushed it a little farther.
-For the moment on Jan 21 2024 this might be the fastest known implementation on the Hexner CCX33 hardware but I hope this is a useful stepping stone for others on the way to even higher perf.
+For the moment on Jan 21 2024 this might be the fastest known implementation on the [Hetzner CCX33](https://www.hetzner.com/cloud/) hardware but I hope this is a useful stepping stone for others on the way to even higher perf.

-In order to do benchmarking I grabbed access to the Hexner CCX33 (8 cores) hoping to get some numbers that are comparable to the official Java leaderboard that Gunnar is running.
+In order to do benchmarking I grabbed access to the [Hetzner CCX33](https://www.hetzner.com/cloud/) (8 cores) hoping to get some numbers that are comparable to the official Java leaderboard that Gunnar is running.
 Gunnar is far more diligent than I am however so I just ran a few benchmarks against some of the other really speedy unofficial implementations that I was aware of to establish some frame of reference.